 There are several choices for claim counts.
-We could use reported claims, closed-paid claims, or possibly some non-nuisance claim definition, such as CP5.
+We could use reported claims, closed with indemnity claims, closed with either indemnity or expense claims, or possibly some non-nuisance claim definition, such as CP5.
 We can analyze this situation by reference to the basic credibility formula, defined in terms of the expected count, E:

-$$Z = \frac{E}{E + K}$$
+$$Z=\frac{E}{E+K},$$

-where $K=1/\beta$ .
+where $K = 1/\beta_C$ .
 We note that credibilities generally will be higher for higher expected counts.
-We saw above that the $\beta$ 's for reported counts and CP5 counts tended to be about the same.
+We saw from the sample data above that the $\beta$ 's for reported counts and CP5 counts tended to be about the same.
 This result might not be universally applicable, but we might conclude that the $\beta$ 's would not increase in the same proportion.
-Thus reported counts would generate more credibility and higher claim-free discounts.
+Thus reported counts would generate more credibility and higher claimfree discounts.
 If the $\beta$ 's happened to be the same, the credibility for reported count experience might be three to five times higher, depending on the claim frequency for the class and the length of the experience period.

 Using reported counts, however, may cause consumer relations problems.
 It is common for every surgeon in the operating theater to be named in a suit, even if only one is likely to be responsible.
 Most claims will be closed without a payment or for a nuisance-value payment.
 Even if more costly doctors are sued more often (which is the logical consequence of the $\beta$ 's being the same), it may be difficult to charge an individual doctor more, just for being named in a suit.
 On occurrence policies, in particular, charging for reported claims may also deter or delay the reporting of claims.
 This could have adverse consequences for both the claim settlement process and the ratemaking process.